Lawyer Mark Feygin posted this on his Twitter page.

 As reported, Ukrinform correspondent in France Roman Sushchenko was arrested in Moscow on September 30, where he arrived on a private visit.
 He was accused of “espionage”, allegedly being a member of the Main Intelligence Directorate of the Ukrainian Defense Ministry.
 The Ukrainian Main Intelligence Directorate denied allegations of the Russian Federal Security Service.

-The Russian court ruled at its closed hearing on October 1 to arrest the journalist for two months.
+The Russian court ruled at its closed hearing on October 1 to arrest the journalist for two months - until November 30.

-October 7, the Russian Federation officially charged the Ukrainian journalist with spying.
-Sushchenko denied any guilt.
+On October 7, the Russian Federation officially charged the Ukrainian journalist with spying.
+Sushchenko denies any guilt.

 Roman Sushchenko works with the Ukrainian National News Agency Ukrinform since 2002 and is agency's own correspondent in France since 2010.